 As a public service to everyone under the age of five, I’d like to revoke all of the plastic pears in the world.
 And as a public service to everyone over the age of five, I’d like to unmask the false fruit parading as true in our hearts.
 Here are some things the gospel is not:

 A star chart: We don’t need a new set of rules to be exchanged for the old set of rules, calling us to perform endlessly for Jesus points.
-While Scripture is clear that true faith results in works, faith isn’t a result of works.
+Simply put, the gospel is done for us, not by us.
+It’s still a light burden and an easy yoke.

 A mulligan: If the gospel were simply a clean slate, it would be awful news.
 We’d just screw up again and need another savior!
-Christ doesn’t merely wipe out our spiritual debt; He fills our account with endless funds.
+Thank goodness we don’t have to depend on our ability to get it right this time around.
+Christ doesn’t merely wipe out the red in our spiritual ledger; He fills our account with endless funds.

 A robot factory: Becoming a believer doesn’t erase who you are.
 It makes you the best, fullest version of yourself.
 You’re never more you than when Christ takes up residence in your life.
 Keep your brain.
 Please.

 A one-time event: Your salvation is just as much about your relationship with Jesus right now as it is about that prayer you prayed way back when.
 This is a way of life, an ongoing rescue.
-We need a gospel that grows up with us.
+We need a gospel that grows up with us as we keep preaching it to ourselves for the rest of our days.

 Flimsy: Jesus can deal with the ugliest, most horrific sin you can imagine.
 As Luther said, “You must by no means make Christ to seem paltry and trifling to us, as though He could be our Helper only when we want to be rid from imaginary, nominal, and childish sins.
 No, no!
 That would not be good for us.”
 He came to handle the worst we’re capable of.